 Deleting a Plugin Inside the “plugins” Directory

-Look for the folder name that represents your incompatible plugin then you can uninstall it through renaming and deleting the folder on your current directory.
+Look for the folder name that represents your incompatible plugin.
+Then you can uninstall it by renaming and deleting the folder on your current directory.

-Now the advantage of just renaming the folder name instead of deleting it enables you to still access stored data from that plugin for usage.
+Now the advantage of just renaming the folder name instead of deleting it.
+As a result, it enables you to still access stored data from that plugin for usage.

 That’s pretty much it and thanks for reading!
 Leave your feedback and share your own experiences when you delete WordPress plugins.